Home Page

 MART 305 - 3D Animation I. 3 Credits.

 Offered autumn.
-Prereq., Art and Media Arts majors only.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 This course is an introduction to fundamental concepts, principles, and practices of 3D digital modeling with Maya.
 Students will develop 3D modeling techniques, including production of geometric and organic objects.
-Through lectures, tutorials, in-class exercises and projects, students will be exposed to various techniques that may be used for innovative and artistic content such as filmic animation and compositing.
+Through lectures, tutorials, in-class exercises, and projects, students will be exposed to various techniques that may be used for innovative and artistic content such as filmic animation and compositing.

 MART 325 - Introduction to Animation.
 3 Credits.

 Offered spring.
-Restricted to majors in Art, Media Arts, and Game Design and Interactive Media.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Introduction to two-dimensional digital animation, focusing on character and motion design animation fundamentals including: cell animation (frame by frame), motion-tweening, working with keyframes and motion paths, moving elements on a 2D stage, object choreography, and text animation.

 MART 327 - Intro to Cinematography.
 3 Credits.

 Offered spring.
-Prereq., Art and Media Arts majors only.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Study of digital cinematography including color theory, composition, lens choice, continuity, camera movement/support, lighting for film and video, and grip in both studio and location situations.

 MART 330 - Principles of Sound Design.
 3 Credits.

 Offered autumn.
-Prereq., Art and Media Arts majors only.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Introduction to fundamental concepts, principles and practices of digital sound recording and editing in order to establish a common aesthetic and technical language necessary to develop quality audio design.

 MART 336 - Directing the Fiction Film.
 3 Credits.

 Offered autumn.
-Prereq., Art and Media Arts majors only.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Developing, directing and editing a five to seven minute fiction movie.
 In depth work on creation of shooting script, casting, work with actors and location work.
 Emphasis on collaborative process and diligence and preparation in all levels of production.

 MART 340 - Principles of Interactive Media.
 3 Credits.

 Offered autumn and spring.
-Prereq., MART 120 and Art and Media Arts majors only.
+Prereq., MART 120.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Introduction to interactive theory and art.
 This course is designed to help students gain the skill sets necessary to successfully create work in the constantly evolving arts environment.
 Installation-based works.
 Uses code and material.

 MART 341 - Introduction to Web Design.
 3 Credits.